220.127.116.11 Income from employment or independent contracting

 Commissions received by employees

-These commissions are assessed from the beginning of the entitlement period in which they are paid and attributed forward for the relevant number of days for which they were paid, up to a maximum of 52 weeks, even where the payments are small and/or regular.
+These commissions are assessed from the beginning of the entitlement period in which they are paid and attributed forward for the relevant number of days for which they were paid, even where the payments are small and/or regular.
 If the attribution of income results in income being applied to part of an entitlement period, that amount will be attributed across the entire entitlement period.

 Explanation: Even if there is a pattern to the payments, they do not relate to each other and there is no certainty when the next one would be received.